READ-BioMed/readbiomed-facility-annotator/README.md

 2. Visit https://stanfordnlp.github.io/CoreNLP/download.html to download stanfordCoreNLP for your device.
     MAC USERS ONLY: For the standfordCoreNLP packages, you must run the project from root user to import, due to security changes in the recent updates.
 Simply, run the project from command line as usual but prefixing with `sudo`.

 3. Additional rpy2 packages found in BioPython.py will need R studio software to be downloaded.
-This can be done following the steps below.
+This can be done with the following steps:
     1. Download R from https://cran.r-project.org/.
     2. Download R studio from https://www.rstudio.com/products/rstudio/download/#download.
-    3. In R studio, click the "Install" button and in the white space provided write the name of a package.
+    3. In R studio, click the "Install" button, and in the white space provided write the name of a required package.
         The required packages are:
         - rangeBuilder
         - terra